jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2c.md

-+++
+---
-title= "The Seven Zones"
+title: "The Seven Zones"
-description= "The ancient philosophers divided the cultivated part of the earth in the north into seven zones by means of imaginary lines running from west to east" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2b" linkbtext= "Part 2b" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2d" linkftext= "Part 2d" heading= "Part 2c" icon = "/icons/ibn.jpg" date = 2020-01-28
+description: "The ancient philosophers divided the cultivated part of the earth in the north into seven zones by means of imaginary lines running from west to east"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2c"
+date: 2020-01-28
+---

 The ancient philosophers divided the cultivated part of the earth in the north into seven zones by means of imaginary lines running from west to east.
 They maintain that these zones have different latitudinal extensions.
 This will be discussed in detail.